Source code for colour.io.luts.lut

 """

-Apply the *LUT* to given *RGB* colourspace array using given method.
+Apply the *LUT* to the specified *RGB* colourspace array using the

 Parameters